brendenlake/omniglot/README.md

 ### Citing this data set
 Please cite the following paper:

-Human-level concept learning through probabilistic program induction By Brenden Lake, Ruslan Salakhutdinov, and Joshua Tenenbaum
+Lake, Brenden M., Salakhutdinov, Ruslan, and Tenenbaum, Joshua B. (in press).
+Human-level concept learning through probabilistic program induction. _Science_.

 We are grateful for the [Omniglot](http://www.omniglot.com/) encyclopedia of writing systems for helping to make this data set possible.